Polynomials| Degree | Types | Properties and Examples

 Degree of polynomial is determined by the highest exponent or power of the variable in the expression.
 It represents the highest degree term in the polynomial.

-To find the degree of polynomial there comes two cases:
+To find the degree of polynomial there are two cases:

 Degree of Single Variable Polynomial